kaveh981/sampleIOC/README.md

-A full repository pattern sample
+Using the Repository design pattern with AngularJS framework.